petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-sales-presentations.md

 The time taken to remove content not needed for a given opportunity created two challenges of its own:

 * It took too much effort to get the deck ready
-* Or, if used unedited resulted in long and unfocussed customer meetings
+* Or, if used unedited resulted in long and unfocused customer meetings

 Ultimately this created a problem because Account Executives were not able to drive the conversation with prospects in an effective way.